colinparsonscom/publish-node-package/README.md

 # publish-node-package

-GitHub action to publish a NodeJS package to NPM's package registry and GitHub Packages.
+GitHub action to publish a NodeJS package to NPM and GitHub Packages.

 ## Usage